andy-guttridge/memory-mixup/README.md

 - Red: `#ff0d21`
 - Blue: `#6eddff`

-White text was chosen for other in game text and the borders for the answer buttons and the game board items, to provide maximum contrast against the dark background.
+White was chosen for other in game text and the borders for the answer buttons and the game board items, to provide maximum contrast against the dark background.

 A dark red (`#8c0712`) and a dark blue (`#3f7e91`) were chosen for the 'Play!' and 'How to play' buttons, to complement the colours in the logo and provide contrast against the writing on the buttons.
 A dark grey (`#444`) background and light grey text (`#ddd`) were chosen for the buttons in their disabled state to clearly indicate when they are not selectable.

 The standard CSS `aqua` colour was chosen for standard text links on the basis that this is a higher contrast variation of the blue colour typically used for links, with the CSS `magenta` colour used as the 'hover over' colour to provide an obvious contrast.

 A dark black and white image of some wooden planks was chosen as a background for the site, in order to provide a pleasant, non-distracting and high contrast background suitable for a wide range of screen sizes.
-The `body` of the site has a very dark grey (`rgb(2, 4, 64)`) fallback colour to ensure a high contrast with the foreground elements should the background fail to load.
+The `body` of the site has a very dark blue (`rgb(2, 4, 64)`) fallback colour to ensure a high contrast with the foreground elements should the background fail to load.

-The answer buttons and the items on the main game board have a dark semi-transcluscent background (`rgb(0, 0, 0, 0.5)`) to ensure sufficient contrast against the background image.
+The answer buttons and the items on the main game board have a dark semi-transcluscent background (`rgba(0, 0, 0, 0.5)`) to ensure sufficient contrast against the background image.

 ### Fonts

 Fonts were sourced from [Google Fonts](https://fonts.google.com/).
-'Permanent Marker' was chosen for the logo and headings for its playful quality, and 'Play' was chosen for the rest of the text because it highly legible yet friendly looking.
+'Permanent Marker' was chosen for the logo and headings for its playful quality, and 'Play' was chosen for the rest of the text because it is highly legible yet friendly looking.

 ### Features Left to Implement